Sage-Bionetworks/PythonEmbedInR/README.md

 Where:
 * `srcRootDir` is the path to `synapserutils` directory.
 The directory must exist prior to this call. `generateRdFiles` will create a folder `auto-man` and write the generated .Rd files in this folder.
 * `pyPkg` is the name of the Python package that needs to be imported, and
 * `module` is the name of the Python module to be wrapped.
+This parameter can take the same value as `pyPkg` or a module within the Python package.
+The value that is passed to `module` must be a fully qualified name.

 #### Generate R wrappers

 To generate R wrappers for Python functions and constructors, we need to add an `.onLoad` hook in the R package.
-This hook is defined in `synapserutils/R/zzz.R` file.
+This hook is defined in `synapserutils/R/zzz.R` file:

-In the `.onLoad` function, we add the following:
 ```r
 # For the R wrappers to be available in `synapserutils` package namespace,
 # `setGeneric` must be defined in the `synapserutils` package.
 Therefore,